s6juncheng/s6juncheng.github.io/_pages/research.md

 response steps and are widely used for vaccine design.
 However, the performance in many cases are very limited.
 I'm interested in developing improved models for 1) peptide-MHC interaction prediction, 2) pMHC-TCR binding prediction, 3) neoantigen discovery from new sources.

-## Improved understanding of biological systems
+## Improved Understanding of Biological Systems
 Beyond developing new methods to achieve prediction tasks, I’m also interested in applying computational methods to improve our understanding of fundamental biology systems.
 Such projects will be in collaboration with experimental biologists to generate data and validate hypotheses.